MiraldiLab/maxATAC/README.md

 # maxATAC: a suite of user-friendly, deep neural network models for transcription factor binding prediction from ATAC-seq

+The maxATAC package is a collection of tools used for learning to predict TF binding from ATAC-seq data.
+MaxATAC also provides functions for interpreting trained models and preparing the input data.
 ## TODO

 - [ ] Learn how to create tests